Austin Barnes Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Austin Barnes, who went 0-for-3 last time out, take on Drew Smyly and the Chicago Cubs at Dodger Stadium, Sunday at 4:10 PM ET.
+On Thursday, Austin Barnes (on the back of going 0-for-3) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 Austin Barnes Game Info & Props vs. the Cubs